Persomatey/Music-Chan/README.md

 - Made the following changes:
 	- Added the link to the config
 	- Added the channel ID to the config
+	- Edited the README to reflect the above changes

 </blockquote>
 </details>